liveahero-wiki/liveahero-wiki.github.io/_events/2104bombarea.md

 ## Event Details

-The next limited time quests, first clear of each quest will grant 1 {% include item.html id= 2%} , there will be limited time missions for this with rewards such as {% include item.html id=10 %}, {% include item.html id=29 %} and others, details will be available at a later date.
+The next limited time quests, first clear of each quest will grant 1 {% include item.html id= 2%}.

 This quests will require no stamina to play.